 Most of all, respect their decision!

-From there, if everything goes according to plan and you two agree to try a serious relationship, you will need to lay out what your expectations are for each other and how you may want to take your relationship to the next level.
+From there, if everything goes according to plan and you two agree to try a serious relationship, you will need to lay out what your expectations are for each other and how you may want to proceed.
 This can include if you want to be exclusive to each other, for example.

 Some real-life testimonies